What is Service-Learning?

 - Help selecting appropriate partners and developing syllabi

-Dr. Nancy Shumaker, retired Professor and former director of Georgia Southern’s Center for International Studies, works with the OSL&CE to develop service-learning and alternative break opportunities abroad.
+Dr. Nancy Shumaker, retired Professor and former director of Georgia Southern’s Center for International Studies, works with the Office of Leadership and Community Engagement to develop service-learning and alternative break opportunities abroad.
 Faculty and students with an interest in study-abroad courses with a service-learning element are encouraged to contact Dr. Shumaker.